 The essay uses a basic organizational structure but relationships between and among ideas are not consistently clear, including the explanation of the claim and the counterclaims or their strengths and weaknesses.
-The essay may move from beginning to end; however, the introduction and/or conclusion may be overly formulaic and/or repetitious.
+The essay moves from beginning to end; however, an introduction and/or conclusion may be overly formulaic, repetitious, or missing.

 1 pt.
-The essay [may] describe a broader historical context relevant to the prompt.
+The essay [may or may not] describe a broader historical context relevant to the prompt.